Proto:Daikatana (Windows)/Milestone 2/Sound

 A complete set of sounds of doors opening for all the episodes exists in data\sounds\doors.
 Only a handful of them are actually used in the Pre-Alpha, but more are used in Milestone 2.

 There are several early voiceclips of Superfly and Mikiko speaking in levels.
 All of the voiceclips can be downloaded at File:Predaivoices.rar.

 All of the Episode 1 sounds are from Mikiko.
-They are named “1-2”, likely referring to whatever E1M2 was in the pre-alpha Most of them seem to be verbal hints for a door, such as her stating that it would open and close.
+They are named “1-2”, likely referring to E1M2 (which can be found in Milestone 2).
+Most of them seem to be verbal hints for a door, such as her stating that it would open and close.
 However, some of the later ones mention an “area under construction” and a sewer.
-Based on the latter, it seems that E1M2 in the pre-alpha was the sewers, which is the same as the final's E1M2.

 The Episode 2 dialogue features Mikiko and Superfly.
 A good chunk of the dialogue is just the characters figuring out they are in ancient Greece, but there are a few interesting things in it.

 First of them is that it seems you would have Mikiko and Superfly with you at the start of Episode 2.
 In the final, you start off with none of them, but find Mikiko early on and rescue Superfly at the end of the Episode.